 We also expect that there will continue to be new proposed laws, regulations and industry standards concerning privacy, data protection and information security in the United States, the European Union and other jurisdictions, and we cannot yet determine the impact such future laws, regulations and standards may have on our business.
 For example, in June 2018 California enacted the California Consumer Privacy Act (CCPA) which took effect on January 1, 2020 and broadly defines personal information, gave California residents expanded privacy rights and protections and provides for civil penalties for violations and a private right of action for data breaches.
 Additionally, certain countries have passed or are considering passing laws requiring local data residency.
-In addition, the California Privacy Rights Act of 2020 ("CPRA") recently qualified for the November 2020 ballot.
-The measure, if passed, would strengthen California privacy law in several ways.
-It would establish a new category of sensitive personal information and give consumers the ability to limit use of this data; prohibit precise geolocation tracking; add e-mail addresses and passwords to the list of personal information that, if lost or breached, would give the affected consumers the right to bring lawsuits; increase the maximum penalties for violations concerning consumers under age 16; and establish the California Privacy Protection Agency to enforce the new law and impose administrative fines.
-In addition to government activity, privacy advocacy groups and technology and other industries are considering various new, additional or different selfregulatory standards that may place additional burdens on us.
+In addition, the California Privacy Rights Act of 2020 ("CPRA") was approved in November 2020.
+The measure strengthens California privacy law in several ways.
+It establishes a new category of sensitive personal information and gives consumers the ability to limit use of this data; prohibits precise geolocation tracking; adds e-mail addresses and passwords to the list of personal information that, if lost or breached, gives the affected consumers the right to bring lawsuits; increases the maximum penalties for violations concerning consumers under age 16; and establishes the California Privacy Protection Agency to enforce the new law and impose administrative fines.
+These new obligations take effect on January 1, 2023 (with certain provisions having retroactive effect to January 1, 2022).
+The CPRA's implementing regulations are expected on or before July 1, 2022, and enforcement is scheduled to begin July 1, 2023.
+We will continue to monitor developments related to the CPRA and anticipate additional costs and expenses associated with CPRA compliance.
+In addition to government activity, privacy advocacy groups and technology and other industries are considering various new, additional or different self-regulatory standards that may place additional burdens on us.
 Future laws, regulations, standards and other obligations, and changes in the interpretation of existing laws, regulations, standards and other obligations could impair our or our customers' ability to collect, use or disclose information relating to consumers, which could decrease demand for our applications, increase our costs and impair our ability to maintain and grow our customer base and increase our revenue.
 New laws, amendments to or re-interpretations of existing laws and regulations, industry standards, contractual obligations and other obligations may require us to incur additional costs and restrict our business operations.
 Such laws and regulations may require companies to implement privacy and security policies, permit users to access, correct and delete personal data stored or maintained by such companies, inform individuals of security breaches that affect their personal data, and, in some cases, obtain individuals' consent to use personal data for certain purposes.
 If we, or the third parties on which we rely, fail to comply with federal, state and international data privacy laws and regulations our ability to successfully operate our business and pursue our business goals could be harmed.